infotechinc/webrtc-file-share/README.md

+Info Tech, Inc. sponsors a student shadowing program with the University of Florida.
+The program provides students with real life experience working on a software development project.
+This repository contains the results of Kayla Barrer's shadowing program project from the Spring of 2018.

 # File Friend

 File Friend is a web app that performs secure, peer-to-peer file transfers in real time that are not stored by any third party.
 You can also use video chat while transferring files!